sayshar/alpine-rpi-os/README.md

 3)  Follow the guide written in README.txt contained in the $HOME directory after installing cnode, scripts and services.

-### If you plan on using prometheus and node exporter, do the following
+### If you plan on using prometheus and node exporter, do the following:
 1)  Download prometheus and node-exporter into the home directory

     `wget -O ~/prometheus.tar.gz https://github.com/prometheus/prometheus/releases/download/v2.27.1/prometheus-2.27.1.linux-arm64.tar.gz`